-The Croatian partner, Energy Institute Hrvoje Pozar (EIHP), has prepared 172 country-specific emission factors calling in private subcontractors for energy sectors.
+The Croatian partner, Energy Institute Hrvoje Pozar (EIHP), in cooperation with subcontractor (EKONERG), has prepared 172 country-specific emission factors.
 The number of Croatian emission factors per category is shown in the table below.

 The main reference document used to develop the Croatian carbon footprint database wass the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines), which defines how to calculate GHG EFs.
 The Croatian National Inventory Report 2017, Greenhouse Gas Inventory 1990 - 2015 (Croatian NIR 2017) contains data and information on EFs for the following sectors:

 Land Use, Land Use Change and Forestry (LULUCF)